deepns/codegym/azure/az-900-notes.md

 - Filter traffic using [Network Security Groups (NSG)](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview#network-security-groups) and [Application Security Groups (ASG)](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview#application-security-groups) with defined inbound and outbound rules, or dedicated Network Appliances (specialized VMs) running firewall or WAN optimizations.
 - UDR - User Defined Route - to fine grained control over the routing tables between subnets within virtual network or between virtual networks.
 - [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) - to connect Azure PaaS services and Azure hosted customer-owned services over a private end point in the virtual network
-- No cost for using cost.
+- No cost for using virtual networks.
 Pricing only based on the resources.

 ### Azure VPN

-- VPN gateways deployed in dedicated subnet of the virtual network
+- [VPN gateways](https://learn.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpngateways) deployed in dedicated subnet (**gateway subnet**) of the virtual network
+- Azure supports two types of **virtual network gateway**
+  - VPN Gateway
+  - Express Route Gateway
+- Set the virtual network gateway type to **vpn** during creation to create VPN gateway
 - Used to
-  - connect on-prem data center to Azure virtual network through site-to-site connection
+  - connect on-prem data center to Azure virtual network through **site-to-site** connection
-  - Connect devices to virtual network securely through point-to-site connections
+  - Connect devices to virtual network securely through **point-to-site** connections
-  - Network-to-network connection
+  - Network-to-network connection (**vnet-to-vnet**)
+- At most one VPN Gateway per virtual network. can have VPN gateway and Express Route Gateway in the same virtual network
+- bandwidth, redudancy and pricing varies based on SKUs (e.g. *Basic, VpnGw1, VpnGw1AZ*).s Pay for the compute of the VMs and egress traffic
 - Type of VPN
-  - Policy based - IP address of the tunnel is specified statically
+  - Policy based - IP address of the tunnel is specified statically (for point-to-site networks)
   - Route based - modeled after IPSec tunnel.
 Specify which network (or virtual network) interface to use for tunneling.
 Preferred VPN type.
-Use it for connections between virtual networks, point-to-site connections, multi-site connections, coexistence with Azure Express Route Gateway (for failover reasons)
+Use it for connections between virtual networks, site-to-site connections, multi-site connections, coexistence with Azure Express Route Gateway (for failover reasons)
 - High Availability
   - Active/Standby - default option.
 Azure provisions a standby VPN by default.
 Failover in few seconds for planned events, under 90 seconds for unplanned disruption
   - Active/Active - enabled by the support of BGP.
 Assign a public IP address for each instance.
 Create separate tunnels to each IP address.